-In addition to the proposed amendments related to USEPA's actions, numerous "housekeeping" amendments are being proposed today.
+In addition to the proposed amendments related to USEPA's actions, a limited number of "housekeeping" amendments are being proposed today.
 These proposed changes are not based on the federal amendments discussed above.
 Rather, these are corrections and clarifications needed in the Board's existing rule text involved in this proposal.
-For example, the Board has alphabetized the listing of exempt compounds in Section 211.7150(a).
+These include the amendments that are prompted by the USEPA objections to the existing text, discussed above.
 The table below lists the Board's proposed "housekeeping" amendments.